-Upcoming 2025 Classes
+Upcoming 2026 Classes

-Mine Your Life for Funny Ideas, March 2, 2025, 1-3pm ET (online, $75, class recap comes with slides)
+Mine Your Life for Funny Ideas (online, class recap comes with slides)

 In this two-hour interactive and generative workshop, students will complete lists and brainstorming prompts to gather specifics and interesting ideas hidden in plain sight.
 After generating the raw material, we’ll experiment with comedic foundations and tools like exaggeration, templates, and twists to create premises and titles for future funny writing.
 Everyone will leave class with a clear, repeatable process on how to mine and refine comedic ideas into publishable writing.
 The end of class will focus on creative work strategies to draft, get feedback on, rewrite, and submit work on a (reasonable) schedule–because we’re funny, yes, but also professional.

-Write Like an Athlete, April 26, 2025, 1-3pm ET (online, $75, class recap comes with slides)
+Write Like an Athlete (online, class recap comes with slides)

 What do writing and athletics have in common?
 Oh, just a dedication to day-to-day improvement, long-term commitment to a goal, and the cultivation of mental toughness.
 In this seminar, former competitive distance swimmer Caitlin Kunkel will weave together concepts from writing and sports psychology to help participants strengthen their creative practice.
 We'll cover things like self-talk, pre-performance routines, practical goal setting, balanced critiques, social accountability, and more when it comes to building and maintaining a healthy and strong writing practice.
 Don't worry, no physical activity is required!
+Here is an interview I did on the class.

 Testimonials from this class: